sjfke/nonbleedingedge/cheatsheets/powershell-scripts.rst

 HashTables
 ==========

 A HashTable is an unordered collection of key:value pairs, synonymous with an object and its properties.
-Later versions support the hash elements have a known/fixed order, ``$hash = [ordered]@{}``.
+Later versions support the hash elements in a known/fixed order, ``$hash = [ordered]@{}``.

 ::